EWEC to conduct its Q3 2023 Clean Energy Certificates Auction

 PHOTO

+- EWEC’s Q2 auction recorded the largest number of participants to date, reflecting the CECs scheme’s continued growth

-ABU DHABI - Emirates Water and Electricity Company (EWEC) today announced it will conduct its Q3 auction for Clean Energy Certificates (CECs) in Abu Dhabi.
-The registration for the auction is now open and will be closed on 14th September 2023.
+Abu Dhabi, UAE – EWEC (Emirates Water and Electricity Company), a leading company in the integrated coordination of planning, purchasing and supply of water and electricity across the UAE, today announced it will conduct its Q3 auction for Clean Energy Certificates (CECs) in Abu Dhabi, with registration now open and the auction closing on 14 September 2023.

 The upcoming auction is the latest in a series of successful auctions conducted by EWEC.
 The Q2 auction in June attracted a record number of participants, including a significant number of new entrants from diverse industries, including district cooling, artificial intelligence, and driver education, emphasising the continued growth and awareness of this key scheme that enables industries to enhance the sustainability of their operations.